What's the Star Trek Discovery season 3 release date? Plot, trailer and latest news

 Michael Burnham and the crew of the USS Discovery ended up nearly a thousand years in the future at the end of season two - but what will they find there?

-In fact, the CBS sci-fi drama hasn’t been on screen since April 2019, seemingly hundreds of stardates in TV world.
-However, Burnham, Saru and the rest of the crew will be returning to screens soon.

-CBS All Access has revealed a launch date for Star Trek: Discovery season three, as well as an action-packed new trailer offering insight into the threats that await us there.
+Speaking in Star Trek magazine, actress Sonequa Martin-Green said: “In the… time that I spent alone, I marched to the beat of my own drum, in a way.
+But then I’ve also always been so duty-oriented.

+“So, there’s been this interesting progression of not having to work, not having to be so principle-based, but to just be on this mission to find my crew.
+We see what it feels like for me to get a little rougher around the edges.”

-Star Trek: Discovery has ushered in a whole new era of Star Trek on television, as the franchise looks to be more prominent than ever before with four separate shows in the works.
+Star Trek: Discovery has ushered in a whole new era of Star Trek on television, as the franchise looks to be more prominent than ever before with four separate shows airing at once.

-Fans of Gene Roddenberry’s visionary future should also look out for TNG follow-up Star Trek: Picard, animated comedy Star Trek: Lower Decks and the upcoming Captain Pike spin-off Strange New Worlds.
+Fans of Gene Roddenberry’s creation should also look out for TNG follow-up Star Trek: Picard, animated comedy Star Trek: Lower Decks and the upcoming Captain Pike spin-off Strange New Worlds.

-However, Star Trek: Discovery remains the current flagship series, with all eyes on the upcoming third season.

 When is Star Trek Discovery season 3 released on CBS All Access, Netflix and Channel 4?